 1. Introduction.

-2. The subject and tasks of developmental psychology.
+2. Subject and tasks of developmental psychology.

 3. Research methods in developmental psychology.